-IU faculty and librarians can enhance their research and build connections with colleagues around the world through IU’s many short-term exchange programs with overseas partners.
+IU faculty and librarians can enhance their research and build connections with colleagues around the world through IU’s many short-term exchange programs.

 BRAZIL: Academia Brasileria de Letras